 5 Preheat the oven to 350°F. Drop spoonfuls of the cookie, about 1 inch balls, onto cookies sheets lined with parchment paper.

-6 Bake for 10-12 minutes or until lightly browned around the edges.
+6 Bake at 350°F for 10-12 minutes or until lightly browned around the edges.

 Allow to cool on the cookie sheet for a minute or two before transferring to a wire rack to cool completely.